bustle/ember-restless/README.md

 Out of the box, it is used to communicate with a remote JSON REST API to map data between a server and your Ember.js application.

 RESTless can be extended to support various other data persistence layers.
-For example, to handle XML data instead of JSON, or store data to localStorage instead of a remote server.
+For example, to handle XML data instead of JSON, or persist data to localStorage instead of a remote server.

 One of its main goals is to reproduce much of the simple, useful features of [ember-data](https://github.com/emberjs/data), and reflect a similar API, while remaining lightweight and stable.
 RESTless does not contain all of the features provided by ember-data, but was created to be less complex and contain most of the functionality needed for basic CRUD apps.
 Transitioning between the two should be possible with minimal effort.

 ## [API Documentation](http://endlessinc.github.io/ember-restless/api/)
-Current version: **0.5.0**
+Current version: **0.5.1**
 See the [Changelog](CHANGELOG.md) for the latest features and API changes.